HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 5 Best Cream Paint Colours: Benjamin Moore

 The best neutral warm cream paint colours, Benjamin Moore.
 Kylie M INteriors Edesign, edecor, online paint color advice and diy blogger

-The Best Benjamin Moore Cream Paint Colours
+The Best Benjamin Moore Cream Paint Colors

 1. Benjamin Moore Navajo White OC 96

 Navajo White is a light cream with a blend of yellow and orange and a neutral base to calm things down.
-This colour is fresh and warm without having any kind of ‘weight’ to it, making it a contender for almost any room!
+This color is fresh and warm without having any kind of ‘weight’ to it, making it a contender for almost any room!

 Benjamin Moore Navajo White, one of the best paint colours for a north facing room by Kylie M Interiors E-design